dpankros/uiuc_cs513_project/part_2/README.md

 | `currency_symbol`    | 34.0         | 34.0        | 0.0%       |
 | `status`             | 2.0          | 2.0         | 0.0%       |

+- `name` had its values normalized and clustered to find duplicate values'
+- `sponsor` was minimally modified to merge values that differed in case.
+- `event` is a multi-valued tag-like list of values.
+These values were normalized and marged to attempt to reduce the cardinality of possible values presented.
+- `venue` were categorical values with many slight differences.
+These were merged as much as could reasonably be performed.
+- `place` - TBD
+- `physical_description` - TBD
+- `occasion` is a multi-valued tag-like list of values.
+These values were normalized and marged to attempt to reduce the cardinality of possible values presented.
+- `notes` are, if they can believed to be notes, freeform values that are not meant to be generalized.
+Thus notes had their delimiters normalized for later formatting, but had very little other changes performed.
+- `call_number` is suspected to be a library call number and, because the acceptable formats of this value are unclear, was left unchanged.
+- `date` was left unchanged.
+- `location` was normalized to make its format consistent.
+- `currency` appeared consistent and was left unchanged.
+- `currency_symbol` appeared consistent and was left unchanged.
+- `status` was already two distinct values and was left unchanged.

 ##### `MenuItem`

 | Column      | Count Before | Count After | Count Impr | Min Before | Min After | Min Impr | Max Before | Max After | Max Impr | Avg Before | Avg After | Avg Impr |